 Massachusetts Right to Repair

-But a "right to repair" movement, which advocates for a consumers' right to repair and modify products they own, put to end this practice, in the auto industry anyway.
+But a "Right to Repair" movement, which advocates for a consumers' right to repair and modify products they own, put an end to this practice, in the auto industry anyway.
 The conversation had been ongoing since 2002, when various industry organizations were demanding more access from auto manufacturers, but were getting nowhere.

 That was good news for do-it-yourselfers in Massachusetts, but it also got the ball rolling elsewhere.
 A few months later in January 2014, the Alliance of Automobile Manufacturers and the Association of Global Automakers agreed that the Massachusetts law would be voluntarily upheld across the United States.
 As a result, everyone in the U.S. (independent garages and consumers) now has fee-based access to auto manufacturers' service websites.
 Supporters of the legislation said the deal fosters competition and helps lower auto repair bills for consumers.